nmalcolm/Inventus/README.md

 # Configuration

 Configurations can be made to how Inventus behaves.
-For example, by default Inventus will ignore robots.txt, has a 30 second timeout, caches crawl data for a week, and has a 0.25 second delay between requests.
+By default Inventus will ignore robots.txt, has a 30 second timeout, caches crawl data for 24 hours, has a crawl depth of 5, and uses Scrapy's AutoThrottle extension.
 These and more can all be changed by editing the `inventus_spider/settings.py` file.
 Scrapy's settings are [well documented](https://doc.scrapy.org/en/latest/topics/settings.html#aws-access-key-id) too.

 # Bugs / Suggestions / Feedback